R4ynaud/SQL-Server-2019-Always-ON-Installation-and-Configuration-on-Windows-Server-2019/README.md

 ![image](https://user-images.githubusercontent.com/93924485/230629238-68d74658-0802-4d13-ae0a-7f83798d2a4b.png)

-### 2-) Node 1 isimli sunucumuz üzerinde SQL Server 2019 kurulumumuzu başlatalım.
+### 2-) "Node 1" isimli sunucumuz üzerinde SQL Server 2019 kurulumumuzu başlatalım.
 Biz SQL Always On mimarisi yapılandıracak olduğumuz için "New SQL Server stand-alone installation or add features to an existing installation" seçeneğine tıklayalım.
-###     Let's begin the installation of SQL Server 2019 on our server named Node 1.
+###     Let's begin the installation of SQL Server 2019 on our server named "Node 1".
 As we are going to configure SQL Always On architecture, we need to select the "New SQL Server stand-alone installation or add features to an existing installation" option.

 ![image](https://user-images.githubusercontent.com/93924485/230633310-5676e21b-e952-4d39-9db7-b53333ef1dff.png)

-### 3-) Evaluation versiyonu ile kuruluma devam ediyoruz.
+### 3-) "Evaluation" versiyonu ile kuruluma devam ediyoruz.
-###     We will continue with the installation using the evaluation version.
+###     We will continue with the installation using the "Evaluation" version.

 ![image](https://user-images.githubusercontent.com/93924485/230633797-2e726251-28fc-4908-868a-a1491b503993.png)